What happens during surgery?

 Our Jake animation can help you and your child understand what happens during neurosurgery.

-Your child will be woken up in an intensive care unit (ICU) or a high dependency unit (HDU) to allow for closer monitoring.
+Medical staff will wake your child up in an intensive care unit (ICU) or a high dependency unit (HDU) to allow for closer monitoring.
 Visiting hours are usually very flexible, especially for young children, so you will be able to be with them.

 If they have a dressing on their wound, this is likely to stay on for around 5 days after surgery.
-Stitches are usually removed 5-14 days afterwards and may be dissolvable.
+Health professionals usually remove stitches 5-14 days afterwards and these may be dissolvable.
 They may have some swelling and bruising on their face.

 They will have a number of tubes coming in and out of their body.
 These are to help with: